Rossinator99/Bayesian_optimisation/README.md

 model_finder_conv.py finds best convolution model.
 This is slightly different because it will save the best model file as a .h5 file so you don't have to rebuild it.
 When opening this model you will have to load it differently using a custom scope object but that is explained within the code.

-I recommend using google collab to run convolution models as GPUs on there make it much quichker process.
+I recommend using google collab to run convolution models as GPUs on there make it much quicker process.